MarcelloMorettoni/MLOpsChallenge/data/readme.md

-#folder for datasert / Yolov8
+# Folder for the datasert / Yolov8